lammps/lammps/doc/src/fix_ave_grid.rst

 the same as for *norm all*.

-For *temp*, the output temperature uses the formula for kinetic energy KE listed above, and is normalized similarl to the formulas above for *norm all* and *norm sample*, except for the way the degrees of freedom (DOF) are calculated.
+For *temp*, the output temperature uses the formula for kinetic energy KE listed above, and is normalized similarly to the formulas above for *norm all* and *norm sample*, except for the way the degrees of freedom (DOF) are calculated.
 For *norm none*, the output is the same as for *norm all*.